brack3t/django-braces/docs/contributing.rst

 We try to keep the project at 100% test coverage but know this isn't something we can achieve forever.
 So long as your tests cover your contribution 80% or better, we're happy to try and bump up that last bit, or just accept the code.

+We currently test Braces against late (usually latest) versions of Python 2.6, 2.7, 3.2, 3.3, and 3.4.
+We also test against the latest released version of Django from 1.5 to 1.8.